BizzQuit7317/Warhammer_AoS_Point_Calculator/README.md

 Powered by wahapedia, a simple script to scrape the html of the page and return the points for a unit.

 # To Do:
-- Look for any code or function that can be cleaned up a bit, make things neater (most likley the standard endpoints and common search terms into a json or something we can handle quick)
-- Remove spaces and add hyphens for unit and faction names
 - Implement a list building option
 - See viability of adding model points to !check_units (points may be a good way to filter and find model names)
 - Do some formatting so it looks a little nice at least